REI Co-op Swiftland 5 Review

 Pockets

 Compared to the previous version of this pack (the Swiftland Hydro), the Swiftland 5 really stands out by having better and more pockets, all with little added weight or a significant change in comfort.
-In the most recent update, the large back pocket was incorporated into the zippered hydration sleeve adding over 1 liter of secure zippered storage space.
+In previous updates, the large back pocket was incorporated into the zippered hydration sleeve, adding over 1 liter of secure zippered storage space.
+In more recent days, one stretchy stash pocket on the chest has been removed to include instead a zippered pocket large enough to accommodate a phone, a common feature requested by many runners.

 Should You Buy the REI Swiftland 5?